2022–23 UEFA Youth League

 The 2022–23 UEFA Youth League was the ninth season of the UEFA Youth League, a European youth club football competition organised by UEFA.

-The title holders were Benfica, who defeated Red Bull Salzburg 6–0 in the previous season's final.
+The title holders were Benfica, who defeated FC Salzburg 6–0 in the previous season's final.
 Benfica were eliminated in the group stage, while AZ won their first European title by beating Hajduk Split 5–0 in the final.
 They became the first Dutch club since Feyenoord in the 2001–02 UEFA Cup to win a European title.

 Teams

 A total of 64 teams from 39 of the 55 UEFA member associations entered the tournament.
 They were split into two sections, each with 32 teams.